t4d-gmbh/git-and-science/source/content/submodules/exo_inspect_course_content.md

 ## Exercise: The Course Content Structure

 {% if page %}
-Now that we know about Git submodules, let's have a closer look at how this course material is actually structured and how the web-content is built.
+Now that we know about Git submodules, let's take a closer look at how the material of this course is actually structured and how the web-content is built.

 {% endif %}
-Each of the 4 parts in of this course resides in is its own Repository:
+Each of the 4 parts of this course resides in its own Repository:

 ::::{grid} 2 2 2 2
 :gutter: 3